-Earth Day is coming up this week on April 22.
-That means that discussions about ways to live a greener life are centerstage.
+As Earth Day rolls around each year, it leads to discussions about ways to live a greener life.
 In today's post, I'm focusing on one small thing I do to conserve: washing and reusing plastic ziploc-type bags.

 Plastic bags are both a blessing and a curse.
 Wow, are they convenient.
 I use them in so many ways, especially for freezing food.
 But, once used and discarded they are such a problem in our landfills, oceans, and environment in general.
 Plastic bags take over 400 years to biodegrade.
 Tons of carbon emissions are produced each year from manufacturing them.
 There are many more reasons they are hurting our Earth.